YahyaStihi18/Lazy_Django/README.md

 # Lazy_django
-simple script that helps in launching new django project by saving the time by doing the known repeated steps
+simple script that helps in launching new django project it saves the time by doing the known repeated steps